lokesh-kummari/Synthetic_Data_Generator/readme.md

 # 🔐 **Synthetic Dataset Generator**

+### AI-based Synthetic Dataset Generator

+**Use Case**:
+Build a platform that generates synthetic but realistic datasets for machine learning model training while maintaining privacy.
+This is particularly helpful for industries or sectors that face challenges in obtaining large datasets due to privacy concerns.
+The platform ensures that the synthetic datasets maintain statistical properties of the original data, while protecting sensitive information and providing valuable data for model training.

+This tool is designed to bridge the gap between privacy constraints and the need for large, high-quality datasets in fields like healthcare, finance, and more.

+---

 ## ⚠️ **Important Note**

 This application is designed to generate **synthetic datasets** while maintaining **privacy**.
 We ensure the generated datasets preserve the statistical properties of the original data while masking any **sensitive information** such as names, phone numbers, and unique identifiers.